stenslae/FPGA_TRNG/sw/trng_testing/README.md

 ### Test 1 & 2

-- NIST Test using the python function showed mostly faliures, while the official NIST Test compared multiple bitstreams and verified even more faliures.
+- NIST testing using the python function showed mostly faliures, while the official NIST SP 800-22 compared multiple bitstreams and verified even more faliures.
 Significant faliures such as these point to Quartus optimizing out some of the TRNG architecture and/or timing issues.

 - [Test 1](outputs/nist_results_v1_b1.txt)
 - [Test 2](outputs/nist_results_v2_b1.txt)

 ### Test 3

-- It was verified that Quartus was not optimizing any necessary information, and , and significant improvements were observed.
+- It was verified that Quartus was not optimizing any necessary information after some debugging and syncrhonization issues were resolved, and significant improvements were observed.
 But, there was still evidence of a significant bias to the `1` bit.

 - [Test 3](outputs/nist_results_v3_b1.txt)